privacy-scaling-explorations/zkevm-specs/specs/opcode/CopyToLog.md

 The `CopyToLog` circuit uses gadget `BufferReaderGadget` like `CopyToMemory`.

-In the `CopyToLog` circuit, it needs to lookup the bytes that is read from the buffer according to `BufferReaderGadget` in the memory. it needs to check if the copy is finished.
-If not, it constrains the next execution state to still be `CopyToLog` and add extra constraints on the states in the next `CopyToLog`.
+In the `CopyToLog` circuit, it needs to lookup the bytes that is read from the buffer according to `BufferReaderGadget` in the memory.
+It needs to check if the copy is finished.
+If not, it constrains the next execution state to still be `CopyToLog` and adds extra constraints on the states in the next `CopyToLog`.

 ## Constraints